-4) Resolve passive abilities triggered by the response, etc. (following the same steps as Step 4 (I through V of the action window))
+4) Resolve passive abilities whose requirements have been met by the response, etc. (following the same steps as Step 4 (I through V of the action window))

 5) Resolve forced responses triggered by the response, etc. (following the same steps as Step 4 (I through V of the action window))